masaun/governorAlpha-with-proof-of-voting-NFT/README.md

-# 【Compound Governance Voting with NFT】
+# 【GovernorAlpha with Proof of Voting NFT】
-## 【Introduction of the Compound Governance Voting with NFT】
+## 【Introduction of the GovernorAlpha with Proof of Voting NFT】
 - This is the smart contract that is combination of Voting and NFT.
   - Once a token holder execute voting, he/she receive a NFT as a proof of voting.